Microsoft Excel 365 is not a Database

 Business Management loves Microsoft Excel Dashboards, based on Pivot Tables, Pivot Charts, with Slivers, often built on Access database.

-Spreadsheets are cheaper to set up than are databases
+Spreadsheets are cheaper to set up than are Databases

 The amount of work required to program each file is the main difference between developing a database and programming a spreadsheet.
 Setting up an Access or SQL Server database can take hundreds to thousands of hours.
 Setting up an Excel file can happen in minutes.
 Hence the number of people that use Excel as a database.